 A new digital ΔI solution performs the DC current component filtering by using the software.
 The software gives the signal to the protection system which will block the DC current component protection operation by using electronics circuit.

-The software usually uses the algorithms for current wave analysis.
-The main requirements for those algorithms are even harmonics detection (important for detecting magnetization current), the DC current component and fifth harmonic detection.
+The software usually uses algorithms for current wave analysis.
+The main requirements for those algorithms are even harmonics detection (important for detecting magnetization current), the DC current component, and fifth harmonic detection.
 All of these are important to divide the transient disturbances and faulty conditions.
-According to the calculated harmonics amplitude, the blocking signals are defined (Relay Logic).
+According to the amplitude of the calculated harmonics, the blocking signals are defined (Relay Logic).

-The protection system manufacturer gives a range of blocking threshold, but the customer (electrical engineer) should set the corresponding threshold according to the experience and characteristic of the protected power transformer.
+The protection system manufacturer gives a range of blocking threshold, but the customer (electrical engineer) should set the corresponding threshold according to the experience and characteristics of the protected power transformer.